kevin-mcneil/csm-playbook/communication/email-templates/README.md

 Generated from the AI Companion System prompt (Communication Template Prompt):

-A Quarterly Business Review summary email highlighting value delivered to their department
+A Quarterly Business Review summary email highlighting value delivered to their department.

 Template structure: